 The truth is you probably won’t receive enough surveys to earn that much, or you won’t qualify for enough surveys to earn that much, but let’s say you do.

 You earn $10 a month.
 That’s the best scenario.

 Is it worth $10 a month to compromise your privacy?

 The worst case scenario is your identity is stolen, and your credit card is maxed out.
 That sort of thing could destroy your life.

 Online surveys are horribly time-consuming, risky and pay nothing.
 If you want to make money online, learn how to do it right.

 Thousands of people earn money online at home every day.
 Many of them make a full-time income, and some earn much more, but they don’t do it with lousy surveys.

 The formula for making money online the right way is simple.
-All it takes is a website and the ability to attract visitors to that website.
+All it takes is a website, the ability to attract visitors to that website and a product.

 Once you know how to do this, you can make as much money as you want.
 The place to learn these skills is the Online Entrepreneur Certification Course.
 You can get started for free.
 No credit card needed.

 To learn more about the Online Entrepreneur Certification Course, Click Here.